Many quantities in epidemiology can be thought of as the time between two events or “delays”. Important examples include:

 object is a brmsfit

-object containing MCMC samples from each of the parameters (Table ??) in the model.
+object containing MCMC samples from each of the parameters in the model, shown in the table below.

 .